Big or small, plumbing problems can really set you back money-wise and, especially when it’s unexpected.

 Probably the biggest issue with a burst pipe is shutting off the water in time to avoid serious water damage to other parts of your house.
 Burst pipes can happen for a number of reasons – too many to list here – but the important thing is to act quickly and have the number of a local, trusted plumber saved in case you may need a professional plumber to come to your rescue in an emergency.

 Frozen pipes can lead to burst pipes but the main difference is that you can better predict when this is going to occur.
-This is mostly common in colder climates (very rare in Florida) where temperatures can drop significantly.
+This is most common in colder climates (very rare in Florida) where temperatures can drop significantly.
 When that happens you need to keep the water flowing through your pipes to prevent them from freezing which can lead to burst pipes.

 Along with leaky plumbing, seriously clogged drains can be a nightmare.
 Why?
 Imagine a clogged toilet that is overflowing.
 Nasty, right?
-Aside from creating a potentially health issue, you also have the potential of a big financial hit.
+Aside from creating a potential health issue, you also have the potential of a big financial hit.
 That’s why at Next Level Plumbing, we try to arrive at our stoppage calls as soon as we can.

 The telltale sign of a gas leak is the smell of gas.
 If you notice/detect the smell of gas, that’s an indication that there might be a problem.
-You should snuff out any open flames, like scent candles that in the same room or vicinity.
-Then open the windows to let the gas out and bring in fresh air.
-Then call the gas company if its a major emergency and is not something you can handle yourself.
+You should snuff out any open flames, like scent candles that are in the same room or vicinity.
+Then open the windows to let the gas out and bring in the fresh air.
+Then call the gas company if it’s a major emergency and is not something you can handle yourself.
 Call the gas company and let them know what the situation is and they’ll take it from there.

 These are 5 of the most common residential plumbing emergencies.
 Get on top of them, and you could save yourself a lot of money and stress.
-Contact us today for free quote!
+Contact us today for a free quote!